 Synopsis

 Harvard lecturer and symbologist, Robert Langdon is giving a lecture in Paris.
 In the evening he receives an unexpected call that Jacques Sauniere, celebrated curator of The Louvre has been murdered.
 When called to view the crime scene, Langdon sees that Saunier has left an encoded message for him.
 Sophie Neveau, a cryptologist enters the scene and finds that she is just as entangled in this murder.
 Realizing that the crime involves centuries old societies and organizations, Robert and Sophie work together to decipher the codes left by Jaqcues Sauniere.
-All while, running from police and racing against other powerful enemies, Sophie and Neveu are the only two people alive who can find the Holy Grail.
+While, running from police and racing against other powerful enemies, Sophie and Neveu are the only ones alive who can find the Holy Grail.
 The ‘secret’ of humanity.

 Destinations I have to (re)visit.